Curve semistable Higgs bundles and smooth projective varieties whose canonical bundle is ample: Introduction

-Moreover, in the complex setting, the stability of $\fS$ allows me to give a new proof of the fact that $X$ is uniformized by the complex ball $\B^n$ if $X$ saturates \eqref{eqGY} (Theorem \ref{th5.1}).
+Moreover, in the complex setting, the stability of $\fS$ allows me to give a new proof of the fact that $X$ is uniformized by the complex ball $\B^n$ if $X$ saturates \eqref{eqGY} (Theorem \ref{th5.1}), even if there are general results in opportune singular, complex, projective settings (\cite[Theorems 1.2 and 1.3]{GKPT}).
 Instead, the curve semistability of $\fS$ allows me to give a new proof of the \emph{algebraic hyperbolicity} of $X$ (Definition \ref{def5.1} and Theorem \ref{th3.5}).
 The advantage of this new proof is to obtain a lower bound for a real positive constant which depends on $X$ and $K_X$.

+Finally, assuming the ampleness of the cotangent bundle $\Omega^1_X$ of $X$ instead of the ampleness of $K_X$, I prove the H-ampleness of $\fS$ (Lemma \ref{lem3.2}); this last result is relied on the proof of Theorem \ref{th3.1}.
+In particular, it happens that $\Omega^1_X$ is ample if and only if $\fS$ is H-ample (Proposition \ref{prop3.1}).

 \textbf{Notations and conventions.} $\K$ is an algebraically closed field of characteristic $0$, unless otherwise indicated.
 By a projective variety $X$ I mean a projective integral scheme over $\K$ of dimension $n\geq1$ and of finite type.
 If $n\in\{1,2\}$ I shall write projective curve or projective surface, respectively.
 Whenever I consider a morphism $f\colon C\to X$, I understand that $C$ is an irreducible smooth projective curve.